Pet insurance coverage FAQs

 • Tax

-The annual limit for reimbursement depends on the product and coverage level selected.
-See policy documents for details.
+The annual limit depends on the pet health insurance coverage you select for your dog.
+See your policy documents for details.

 Yes, depending on the type of coverage you select.